Complete Guide to Renting a Car in Costa Rica

-Costa Rica isn’t just a destination; it’s an experience waiting to unfold.
-From exploring the lush rainforests to the lounging on sun-kissed Pacific beaches, this Central American paradise has something for every kind and every age of traveller.
-Costa Rica is not only famous for its rich biodiversity and stunning landscapes, but also a great place for those who like the freedom to explore on their own terms — and the best way to do that is by renting a car!
+Costa Rica is our favourite destination to date!
+This Central American paradise has something for every kind and every age of traveller, from exploring the lush rainforests to the lounging on sun-kissed Pacific beaches.
+Costa Rica is not only famous for its rich biodiversity and stunning landscapes, but also a great place for those who like the freedom to explore on their own terms and the best way to do that is by renting a car!

 Renting a car in Costa Rica opens the door to endless possibilities.
 You get to explore the country’s well-known beaches, charming towns, and hidden gems at your own pace.
-Whether you’re an adrenaline-seeking adventurer or someone who prefers to bask in the peaceful beauty of nature, renting a car in Costa Rica provides the perfect opportunity for discovery.
+Whether you’re an adrenaline-seeking adventurer or prefer to just chill on the beach, renting a car in Costa Rica provides the perfect opportunity for discovery.

 Renting a Car in Costa Rica [2025]: Table of Contents